Visiting Professors & Guest Scholars

 Pierfrancesco Dionigi received his bachelor’s degree in Physics and his master degree in Theoretical Physics from University of Bologna, Italy.
 His master thesis, entitled “A Random Matrix approach to Complex Networks”, concerned the analysis of random graphs using Random Matrix Theory and studying the Empirical Spectral Distribution of the main matrix quantities related to networks.
 Pierfrancesco started his PhD in Leiden in October 2019 under the supervision of Frank den Hollander and Diego Garlaschelli under the project “Breaking of ensemble equivalence for complex networks”.
 The project goal is to analyze the breaking of ensemble equivalence in complex networks sheding new light on possible relations with their spectral distribution.

 Fabio Saracco has a Master's Degree in Theoretical Physics at the University of Florence, with a thesis on non-linear Cosmological perturbations.
 He obtained his Ph.D. in Theoretical Physics (String Theory) at the University of Milano Bicocca in 2013, with a thesis on the resolution of strings singularities with A. Tomasiello (INFN, and Physics Dep., University of Milano Bicocca).
-In 2013 he moved to Complex Systems research: at the Institute for Complex Systems (ISC-CNR, Sapienza Department, Rome), he worked on Economic Complexity, a brand new branch of economic analysis able to measure the productivity capabilities of different countries.
-In this period, in collaboration with Riccardo Di Clemente (ISC-CNR; MIT, Boston), Andrea Gabrielli (ISC-CNR; IMT School) and Tiziano Squartini (ISC-CNR; IMT School), Fabio developed an entropy-based method for network randomization for the special class of bipartite networks, with direct applications in Economic Complexity.
+In 2013 he moved to the Institute for Complex Systems (ISC-CNR, Sapienza Department, Rome), where he worked on Economic Complexity.
+In this period, Fabio developed an entropy-based method for network randomization for the special class of bipartite networks.
 Between October 2015 and May 2021, Fabio has been a senior researcher in the NETWORKS research unit at the IMT School in Lucca, working on evolving networks, non-linear algorithms and null models, with applications to online social networks, fake news, misinformation, ecological networks and trade networks.
-Since May 2021, he holds a senior research position at CNR-IAC, Italy.

 Giovanni Petri is a Senior Research Scientist at the ISI Foundation in Turin, Italy.
 He is an expert in the theoretical and empirical analysis of complex systems, with an emphasis on the structural and temporal properties of networks with higher-order interactions and feedback dynamics.
 He has broadened his research to include the investigation of whole-brain activation patterns and the structure of task representation in cognitive systems, with particular reference to their topological structure, merging statistical physics approach, algebraic topology and data analysis.
 He is currently focusing on dynamical connectivity during resting state and tasks, aiming to build robust quantitative tools to be used as building blocks to develop biomarkers and as guiding principles to reverse-engineer functional connectivity dynamics.